 Replication Merge Agent

-The Replication Merge Agent is a utility executable that applies the initial snapshot held in the database tables to the Subscribers.
+The Replication Merge Agent is an executable that applies the initial snapshot held in the database tables to the Subscribers.
 It also merges incremental data changes that occurred at the Publisher after the initial snapshot was created, and reconciles conflicts either according to the rules you configure or using a custom resolver you create.

 Parameters can be specified in any order.
 When optional parameters are not specified, values from predefined registry settings on the local computer are used.